What is lead poisoning?

 Lead poisoning usually occurs over a period of months or years.
-The poisoning can cause severe mental and physical impairment.
-Young children are most vulnerable to lead poisoning.
+It can cause severe mental and physical impairment.
+Young children are most vulnerable.

-Children get lead in their bodies by putting the lead containing objects in their mouths.
-They may also be poisoned by touching the lead and then putting their fingers in their mouths.
+Children get lead in their bodies by putting the lead-containing objects in their mouths.
+Touching the lead and then putting their fingers in their mouths may also poison them.
 Lead is more harmful to children because their brains and nervous systems are still developing.

 Symptoms of lead poisoning are varied.
 They may affect many parts of the body.
 Most of the time, lead poisoning builds up slowly.
 It follows repeated exposures to small quantities of lead.